mrdavemorgan/lepgallery/readme.txt

 == Changelog ==

 = 0.9 =
 * MP4's are now embedded and integrated into the WP site frame.
-Support for older movie formats is depricated.
+Support for older movie formats is deprecated.
 * Current directory breadcrumb link added.
 This allows returning to the thumbnail list from the web-size browse view.
 * Compatibility for WP 3.0's default twentyten theme that broke UnGallery's browse view.
 = 0.9.1 =